Map of NHHS

 Should you have any questions, do not hesitate to contact The Business Committee.

-The Promotion CommitteeThe Promotion Committee was established in 2009 and has since grown to around 30 active members each semester.
+The Promotion CommitteeThe Promotion Committee was established in 2009 and has since grown to around 40 active members each semester.
 The Promotion Committee has a wide spectrum of responsibilities in the student union.
-Among some of our tasks are recruitment, flow of information, student democracy, external promotion and sale of advertisements.
+Among some of our tasks are recruitment, flow of information, student democracy and external promotion.